ksatirli/homebrew-hashicorp/README.md

 - The `generate-casks.sh` helper will parse the `VERSION.sh` file and retrieve the _checksum_ for Vagrant `1.9.9`

-- Use `install-casks.sh vagrant` to verify installability of the newly generated Vagrant Cask
+- Use `verify-casks.sh vagrant` to verify installability of the newly generated Vagrant Cask

   - This helper will carry out the following steps: